SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Use the delayed event functionality with a minimum of one cycle delay.

-**megaTinyCore note:** Only an issue if using TCD0 as an event source.
+**megaTinyCore note:** Only an issue if using TCD0 as an event source, and fixed on some versions of these parts.
+Does anyone have any idea under WHAT conditions false outputs were generated?

 #### TCD Auto-Update Not Working
 The TCD auto-update feature is not working.